marzieh-saeedimasine/SQL-DataAnalysis/README.md

 -- for each category which month had highest sales
 -- which sub category had highest growth by profit in 2023 compare to 2022

-## Overview of Netflix ETL (extract, transform and load data) as well as data analysis in MYSQL:
+## Overview of Netflix ETL (extract, transform and load data) as well as data analysis:
 -- Download data from: https://www.kaggle.com/datasets/shivamb/netflix-shows
 -- Extract data in python and transform to MySQL
 -- For data cleaning, remove duplicates, type conversions for date, populate missing values in some columns, make new tables for splited columns, and drop some columns